220111/glide-support-engineer-interview/documentation.md

 - **Description**: "New accounts show $100 balance when DB operations fail"
 - **Impact**: Incorrect balance displays

+> createAccount endpoint is returning a "pending" account object that defaults to a balance of $100

+> Solution: Pending account object has a default balance of $0

+> In the future more sensable defaults should be used and error cases should be checked.

 **Ticket PERF-405: Missing Transactions**

 - **Reporter**: Multiple Users